peteroupc/peteroupc.github.io/bernoulli.md

 > **Notes**:
 >
 > 1. Each _a_\[_i_\] acts as a control point for a 1-dimensional [**Bézier curve**](https://en.wikipedia.org/wiki/Bézier_curve), where _&lambda;_ is the relative position on that curve, the curve begins at  _a_\[0\], and the curve ends at _a_\[_n_\].
 For example, given control points 0.2, 0.3, and 0.6, the curve is at 0.2 when _&lambda;_ = 0, and 0.6 when _&lambda;_ = 1.
 (The curve, however, is not at 0.3 when _&lambda;_ = 1/2; in general, Bézier curves do not cross their control points other than the first and the last.)
-> 2. The problem of simulating polynomials in Bernstein form is related to _stochastic logic_, which involves simulating probabilities that arise out of Boolean functions (functions that use only AND, OR, NOT, and exclusive-OR operations) that take a fixed number of bits as input, where each bit has a separate probability of being 1 rather than 0, and output a single bit (for further discussion see (Qian et al. 2011\)[^8], Qian and Riedel 2008[^11]).
+> 2. The problem of simulating polynomials in Bernstein form is related to _stochastic logic_, which involves simulating probabilities that arise out of Boolean functions (functions that use only AND, OR, NOT, and exclusive-OR operations) that take a fixed number of bits as input, where each bit has a separate probability of being 1 rather than 0, and give out a single bit (for further discussion see (Qian et al. 2011\)[^8], Qian and Riedel 2008[^11]).
 >
 > **Examples:**
 >